Park Jie-won: Scandal

 Park Jie-won was charged with abusing his power and violating domestic laws on foreign exchange trade and inter-Korean cooperation affairs while orchestrating covert money transfers by Hyundai to North Korea.
 He played a pivotal role in arranging the first Inter-Korean summit between South and North Korean leader in June 2000.
 Hyundai transferred $500 million to the North just months before the summit, triggering criticism that S.Korean Government paid for the summit.
 Hyundai claimed the money was a payment for exclusive business rights in electric power facilities, communication lines, an industrial park, cross-border roads and railway lines in North Korea.

-In May 2006, he was sentenced to three years in prison.
-Park was released in February 2007, and subsequently pardoned in December 2007, which enabled him to run for a legislative election in April 2008.
+In December 2003, he was sentenced to twelve years in prison for his role in the Cash-for-summit scandal.
+Park was temporarily released for medical treatment in November 2006, and was released in February 2007.
+He was later pardoned in December 2007, which enabled him to run for a legislative election in April 2008.
 He was defeated in the 2020 election and lost his seat.

 Director of the National Intelligence Service

 On 3 July 2020, Park was nominated the Director of the National Intelligence Service.
 He was finally appointed to the position on 28 July.
 In December 2020, the Moon administration subsequently passed a reform bill to remove the NIS's involvement in domestic intelligence and activities and transferring of such powers to the National Police Agency.
 Park, on behalf of the NIS, proclaimed that the agency would never meddle in domestic politics again.
+He was accused of involvement in the coverup of the 2020 murder of a South Korean fisheries official by North Korean soldiers near the Northern Limit Line, but was acquitted in 2025.